 Dallara the person has become something of a motor industry legend.
 First hired by Enzo Ferrari in 1959, the engineer introduced wind tunnels to Maranello, worked on the 250 GTO, joined Maserati and then Lamborghini.

-'We developed the 350 GT, Miura and the Espada on a shoestring budget and within a ridiculously short timeframe,' Dallara tells CAR.
+'We developed the 350 GT, Miura and the Espada on a shoestring budget and within a ridiculously short timeframe,' Dallara told CAR.
 'The Miura was perhaps the most significant sports car of its era.
 Bob Wallace did all the test driving with the only two prototypes we could afford - just 30,000km - and even those mules were sold!'

-'I'm often been asked why I never did a sports badged Dallara,' says the 77-year-old engineer.
+'I'm often been asked why I never did a sports badged Dallara,' the engineer told us.
 'A lack of money and not enough time.
 But now I'm ready to go ahead with a lightweight two-seater bearing my name.'